mesfind/bioinfo-python/_episodes/02-datatypes.md

 Using `for` loops with dictionaries is a little more complicated.
-We can do this in two ways:
+We can do this in two ways.

+We can use the method `.items()` to return the key-value pair (this is the recommended way of iterating over a dictionary in Python):

 ~~~
-for key, value in rev.items():
+for key, value in numbers2.items():
     print(key, "->", value)
 ~~~
 {: .python}